MelodicCrypter/Robust-Node-Scaffolding/README.md

 ## Process Manager
 I have included **PM2** as its **Process Manager**.
 If you're going to deploy, **PM2** is a great choice.
-If you haven't heard about **PM2**, you can check their documentation or you can omit this one.
+If you haven't heard about **PM2**, you can check their documentation or you can omit this one if you like.

 <br>